-In order to prepare an actuarial valuation, Segal Consulting ("Segal") relies on a number of input items.
+In order to prepare an actuarial valuation, Segal relies on a number of input items.
 These include:

-- > Plan of benefits Plan provisions define the rules that will be used to determine benefit payments, and those rules, or the interpretation of them, may change over time.
-It is important to keep Segal informed with respect to plan provisions and administrative procedures, and to review the plan description in this report (as well as the plan summary included in our funding valuation report) to confirm that Segal has correctly interpreted the plan of benefits. - > Participant data An actuarial valuation for a plan is based on data provided to the actuary by ACERA.
+- Plan of benefits Plan provisions define the rules that will be used to determine benefit payments, and those rules, or the interpretation of them, may change over time.
+Even where they appear precise, outside factors may change how they operate.
+It is important to keep Segal informed with respect to plan provisions and administrative procedures, and to review the plan summary in this report (as well as the plan summary included in our funding valuation report) to confirm that Segal has correctly interpreted the plan of benefits. - > Participant data An actuarial valuation for a plan is based on data provided to the actuary by ACERA.
 Segal does not audit such data for completeness or accuracy, other than reviewing it for obvious inconsistencies compared to prior data and other information that appears unreasonable.
-It is important for Segal to receive the best possible data and to be informed about any known incomplete or inaccurate data. - > Assets This valuation is based on the market value of assets as of the valuation date, as provided by ACERA. - > Actuarial assumptions In preparing an actuarial valuation, Segal projects the benefits to be paid to existing plan participants for the rest of their lives and the lives of their beneficiaries.
-This projection requires actuarial assumptions as to the probability of death, disability, withdrawal, and retirement of each participant for each year.
+It is important for Segal to receive the best possible data and to be informed about any known incomplete or inaccurate data. - > Assets This valuation is based on the market value of assets as of the valuation date, as provided by ACERA.
+The Association uses an "actuarial value of assets" that differs from market value to gradually reflect six-month changes in the market value of assets in determining contribution requirements. - Actuarial assumptions In preparing an actuarial valuation, Segal projects the benefits to be paid to existing plan participants for the rest of their lives and the lives of their beneficiaries.
+This projection requires actuarial assumptions as to the probability of death, disability, termination, and retirement of each participant for each year.
 In addition, the benefits projected to be paid for each of those events in each future year reflect actuarial assumptions as to salary increases and cost-of-living adjustments.
 The projected benefits are then discounted to a present value, based on the assumed rate of return that is expected to be achieved on the plan's assets.
 There is a reasonable range for each assumption used in the projection and the results may vary materially based on which assumptions are selected.
 It is important for any user of an actuarial valuation to understand this concept.
 Actuarial assumptions are periodically reviewed to ensure that future valuations reflect emerging plan experience.
 While future changes in actuarial assumptions may have a significant impact on the reported results, that does not mean that the previous assumptions were unreasonable.